thaip-coder/Friend-Finder/README.md

 Homework 13

 1. The problem my app is trying to solve:
-    - My app is trying to match a user to their ideal pokemon.
+    - My app is trying to match a user to their most compatible friend.

 2. How is the app organized:
     - The app consists of 2 html files(home and survey) and 3 js files(friends, apiRoutes, and htmlRoutes) to facilitate data transfer and data storage.